hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 ##### Terraform Enterprise Servers

-When using the _Production - External Services_ deployment model (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
+When using the _External Services_ operational mode (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
 Terraform Enterprise server such as installation type, database connection settings, and hostname; however, this data rarely changes.
 We recommend [configuring automated